Rmorbey/Russell-CV/README.md

 #### An excellent communicator, presenter with strong timekeeping skills  ####

-* I lead communication lessons for mainly non-verbal students.
+* I led communication lessons for mainly non-verbal students.
 Where I broke down the basic components of social communication into tailor made accessible resources and interactive games.
 Which resulted in the students verbal communication growing over a period of time and to reach a place where they could successfully verbally communicate simple sentences.

 * I provided support and workshops for colleagues in how to use our own personal talents to structure communication lessons so the students felt safe in a productive learning environment.